-The Office of Residential Services, headed by Adina Levi, oversees the following departments:
+The Office of Residential Services, headed by Mat Fonseca, oversees the following departments:

-• Somatic Health and Dietary Services (Medical Director - Dr. Jennifer Maehr)
+- Somatic Health Services (Medical Director - Dr. Jennifer Maehr)

 Robin Brady-Slifer